jcjorel/clonesquad-ec2-pet-autoscaler/docs/TOOLS.md

 	* The tool do not need the DevKit and only need the packages listed in the pre-requisistes.
 2) Run the tool with appropriate arguments.

+> The tool can be left installed on any CloneSquad or non-CloneSquad managed EC2 instances safely.

 **Example:**

 The following lines could be part of the EC2 Instance user-data to install once and run the tool at every start automatically.